prilr/cloudlinux-documentation/docs/cloudlinuxos/elevate/README.md

 Check the leapp logs for `.rpmnew` configuration files that may have been created during the upgrade process.
 In some cases files like `/etc/os-release` or yum package files may not be replaced automatically - in particular, when said files were modified - requiring the user to rename the `.rpmnew` files manually.

-## ELevate Scenario - CloudLinux 7 with Plesk
+## ELevate Scenario - CloudLinux with Plesk

-This scenario contains steps on how to upgrade CloudLinux 7 to CloudLinux 8 on systems with Plesk present.
+This scenario contains steps on how to upgrade CloudLinux systems with Plesk present.

 The process is performed through a tool provifed and maintained by the Plesk team, [cloudlinux7to8](https://github.com/plesk/cloudlinux7to8), with CL Leapp as a component of the process.